 Residency Classification for Tuition Purposes

 Residency classification for tuition purposes at Texas colleges or universities is in accordance with Title 19, Part 1, Chapter 21, Subchapter B of the Texas Administrative Code and the rules of the Texas Higher Education Coordinating Board for determining residence status.
 A person classified as a nonresident for tuition purposes may qualify, under certain exceptions specified in the rules, for resident tuition rates and other charges, while he or she continues to be classified as a nonresident for tuition purposes.
-Please consult these websites concerning residency classification for tuition purposes provided by the State are Texas Administrative Code website and www.collegeforalltexans.com.
-Please consult The University of Texas at Dallas' website for residency information and procedures, www.utdallas.edu/residency.
+Please consult the following websites concerning residency classification for tuition purposes provided by the State: Texas Administrative Code and www.collegeforalltexans.com.
+Please consult The University of Texas at Dallas website for residency information and procedures: registrar.utdallas.edu/residence.

 For residents of Oklahoma, tuition is the Texas resident rate shown plus thirty dollars ($30.00) per semester credit hour.
 Oklahoma residents must apply for this tuition waiver each semester through the Office of Financial Aid.